Senior Enlisted Advisor to the Chief of the National Guard Bureau

 The senior enlisted advisor to the chief of the National Guard Bureau (abbreviated SEA) is the top enlisted person in the National Guard of the United States; which is a joint reserve component of the United States Army and the United States Air Force.

 The SEA is designated a special paygrade above E-9.
 The SEA's responsibilities include advising the chief of the National Guard Bureau on all enlisted matters affecting training and utilization, the health of the force, and enlisted professional development of National Guard soldiers and airmen.

 Insignia

 As part of Whitehead's appointment in 2020 and Raines's appointment in 2024 respectively, the United States Air Force and United States Army created a unique rank and insignia for the position.
+The rank insignia face forward depending on the sleeve they are sewn on with the eagle facing forward.